Team-NiMO/NiMo-ExternalMechanisms/README.md

   Use the following command:

-  'sudo chmod 666 #port'
+  `sudo chmod 666 #port`

-  Replace port with whichever port is being used by external mechanisms.
+  Replace #port with whichever port is being used by external mechanisms.

 * Electronic failures